Planning

 Ballast

-Some hull manufacturers produce their own lead keel ballast.
+Hull manufacturers produce their own lead keel ballast.
 Some adventuress modelers will pour their own.
-Ballast sources are listed on the Ordering page.
 Multiple ballasting will be discussed at its phase.
+This is for changing ballast for wind and sea conditions.
+There are rules in its use.

 Deck

 By far the most popular over the years has been a structured deck base with a fiberglass resin balsa covering.
 However, this has changed with the availability of a sturdy lightweight molded deck.
-It has made the build easier with less parts, faster, less messy and provides the racing properties sought for years.
+It has made the build easier with fewer parts, less labor, less mess and provides the racing properties sought for years; reduced righting moments.
 Oh yes...more money too.

 The Molded Deck